home-assistant/home-assistant.io/source/_components/withings.markdown

   - Click `Check Config` and ensure your config looks good.
   - After config is correct, click `Restart`.
 - After Home assistant restarts.
-  - Goto the main home assistant page and click on the notifications.
-This is usually a bell icon in the top left of the main page.
+  - Got the integrations page.
-  - You will see a configuration card for withings, click it.
+  - Toward the bottom of the page, you will see list item for Withings, click it.
-  - Read the description, it says who's profile you should allow access to.
-Keep that in mind for the next step.
+  - Select the profile you intend to pull data.
   - Click the link to be taken to the withing site to authorize the request.
   - Withings will provide you with a list of profiles to choose from (if you have more than one).
-Choose the profile you saw in the description earlier.
-Otherwise data will be mixed up and things will get confusing.
+Choose the profile you selected earlier.
+Otherwise homeassistant entity names will not match the data they are showing.
 - After you authorize at Withings, the Withings website will redirect your browser back to your callback uri.
 If your home assistant instance is not accessible publicly, you can change the url in the browser to match the url of your server.